Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/structure_intro.md

 A protein backbone formed of three amino acids.
 {: style="font-size: medium;"}

-However, the bonds *within* an amino acid, joining the alpha carbon to its carboxyl group and amino group, are not as rigid.
-Like the Rubik's twist, the polypeptide is free to rotate around these two bonds.
+However, the bonds *within* an amino acid, joining the alpha carbon to its carboxyl group and amino group, are not as rigid, and the polypeptide is free to rotate around these two bonds.
 This rotation produces two angles of interest, called the **phi angle (φ)** and **psi angle (ψ)** (see figure below), which are formed at the alpha carbon's connections to its amino group and carboxyl group, respectively.

 [![image-center](../assets/images/600px/torsion_angles.png){: .align-center width="400px"}](../assets/images/torsion_angles.png)
 A polypeptide chain of multiple amino acids with the torsion angles φ and ψ indicated.
 The angle ω indicates the angle of the peptide bond, which is typically 180°.
 Image courtesy: Adam Rędzikowski.